pyrkamarcin/CommonDataLayer/docs/architecture/object_builder.md

 - Perform filtering by custom fields, join operations
 - Send data to materializers component or to the requesting party

-It is important to note that object builder output contains view id, change list received from partial update engine, and requested objects with information how they were created (each returned object contains ids of every object which was used for its creation).
+It is important to note that object builder output contains view ID, change list received from partial update engine, and requested objects with information how they were created (each returned object contains IDs of every object which was used for its creation).

 ### Communication